cadenza-k/blog-cadenza/content/post/aro-ace/index.md

 Yet, still, even while feeling asexual, I still "do" because, even if I don't like it, there's something that I love more than this hate.

 Even though I don't like the act by itself, I still "do it" since I love "giving" more than recieving.
 Why?
 Because I love seeing my partner.s fullfilled emotionnally so, if it's a step for reaching this point, fuck it, we roll.
-(on a side note, unnecessary but still wanted to put it, I fucking love feeling/hearing my partner.s)

 # Aromantism, aroflux, yada yada...